typealiased/mockingbird/README.md

 verify(bird.fly()).wasCalled()
 ```

----

-## Overview
+## What is Mockingbird?

-Mockingbird uses code generation to create overridable mocks and stubs with similar semantics to [Mockito](https://site.mockito.org).
+Mockingbird is a Swift mocking framework that lets you throw away your hand-written mocks and write clean,
+readable tests.

+- **Expansive coverage of Swift language features**
+  - Mock classes and protocols in a single line of code
+  - Support for generics, inheritance, static members, nested classes, type aliasing, etc.
+- **Seamless integration with Xcode projects**
+  - Automatic discovery of source and dependency files
+  - Handling of external types from third-party libraries
+- **Convenient testing API**
+  - Clear stubbing and verification error messages
+  - Support for asynchronous code, in order verification, default return value stubbing, etc.

+### Under the Hood

-At a high level, Mockingbird consists of two main components: the generator and the testing framework.
-Before each
+Mockingbird consists of two main components: the _generator_ and the _testing framework_.
+Before each test bundle
-test bundle compilation, the generator creates an intermediary layer that implements protocols and subclasses
+compilation, configurable mock objects are created by implementing protocols and subclassing classes.
+The testing
-classes.
-The testing framework provides hooks into the intermediary layer for mocking, stubbing, and verification
+framework hooks into the generated code and provides APIs for mocking, stubbing, and verification.
-during test runs.

-Let’s start with a simple example!
+### A Simple Example

 ```swift
 protocol Bird {